Shinji-Mimura/RSA_Miller-Rabin/README.md

 ## About Miller-Rabin Primality Test

 The Miller–Rabin primality test or Rabin–Miller primality test is a probabilistic primality test: an algorithm which determines whether a given number is likely to be prime, similar to the Fermat primality test and the Solovay–Strassen primality test.

-It is of historical significance for the research of a polynomial-time deterministic primality test.
-Its probabilistic variant remains widely used in practice, as one of the simplest and fastest tests known.

-Gary L. Miller discovered the test in 1976; Miller's version of the test is deterministic, but its correctness relies on the unproven extended Riemann hypothesis.
-Michael O. Rabin modified it to obtain an unconditional probabilistic algorithm in 1980.